apache/shenyu-website/content/en/projects/shenyu/dubbo-proxy/index.md

 ---
 title:  Dubbo Proxy
-keywords: ShenYu
+keywords: Apache ShenYu
 description: Dubbo Client Access
 ---

-This document is intended to help the `Dubbo` service access the `ShenYu` gateway.
-The `ShenYu` gateway uses the `Dubbo` plugin to handle `dubbo` service.
+This document is intended to help the `Dubbo` service access the `Apache ShenYu` gateway.
+The `Apache ShenYu` gateway uses the `Dubbo` plugin to handle `dubbo` service.

 Support Alibaba Dubbo(< 2.7.x) and Apache Dubbo (>=2.7.x).